simeonpashley/simeonpashley.github.io/_posts/2010-07-19-how-to-make-documents-work-for-your-team.md

 ### Make it navigable

-Make a studio doc template and stick to it (within reason - a sports game and a beat 'em up are going to need different docs, but they'll both need a UI section and there's no reason that section shouldn't always be at the end and always run in roughly the same order.
+Make a studio doc template and stick to it (within reason - a sports game and a beat 'em up are going to need different documentation, but they'll both need a UI section and there's no reason that section shouldn't always be at the end and always run in roughly the same order.
 Help the poor sound designer who's just been shuffled onto his third project in